vascotenner/lantz/NI/DAQ Installation.md

 ```
 where 'dev1' is your DAQ device name and 'ai0' is the analog input channel you want to read.

+`DAQ_blit.py` is a demo of sampling from the DAQ and live plotting the data w/ matplotlib.

 ## More Advanced Testing ##
 Currently working on a more advanced test script to demonstrate some more advanced features of the DAQ.